 Tips from our favorite 2018 Holiday Marketing Trends

 - Keep your content captivating and interesting to catch your audience’s attention

 - Who doesn’t love a good infographic?
 Incorporate the holidays into your strategy.

 - Utilize stories to demonstrate employee culture and promote limited sales

 - Send an e-card or gif to celebrate “the most wonderful time of the year”

 - Create an engaging video to increase engagement and holiday cheer

 - Most importantly, in any holiday marketing, reinforce your corporate mission

-- A pop up experience satisfies the need of consumer convenience and also exposes your services to the public
+- A pop-up experience satisfies the need for consumer convenience and also exposes your services to the public